milanglacier/termint.el/README.md

   non-empty line of the code chunk as overlay.
 Alongside the source command sent to the REPL, providing a useful hint about the actual command being executed. the default value is nil.
 - `termint-myrepl-send-delayed-final-ret`: When enabled, send the final return with a slight delay.
 Some REPLs may not properly recognize when a large chunk of text sent with bracketed paste mode has finished being input and needs to be evaluated.
-This option should generally remain false (the default), with Claude Code being a notable exception that requires it to be set to true.
+This option should generally remain false (the default), with Claude Code and OpenAI Codex being notable exceptions that require to set to true.
 PRs are welcome if other REPLs are found to need this option enabled.

 ## Examples